nwthomas/programming-resources/resources/technology-resources.md

 - [The Authoritative Guide to Blockchain Development](https://haseebq.com/the-authoritative-guide-to-blockchain-development/) - A great article with some precise resources to get started on development with blockchain
 - [Crypto Zombies](https://cryptozombies.io/en/lesson/1/chapter/3) - A free game to teach you the basics (and some intermediate) parts of the Solidity programming language
 - [Remix](https://remix.ethereum.org/) - A free online sandbox for Solidity development on the Ethereum Virtual Machine

-## Studying and Productivity

-- [CodePen.io](https://codepen.io/) - A phenomenal site that allows you to quickly practice coding HTML, CSS, and Javascript files online
-- [CodeSandbox.io](https://codesandbox.io/) - Allows you to create awesome, complex projects using templates for frameworks like React/Angular/Vue and for servers like Gatsby / Next.js / Node
-- [FocusMe](https://focusme.com/) - A great paid application for managing your focus and blocking websites that distract you
-- [Marinara Pomodoro Technique Timer](https://chrome.google.com/webstore/detail/marinara-pomodoro%C2%AE-assist/lojgmehidjdhhbmpjfamhpkpodfcodef?hl=en) - In-browser Chrome Pomodoro extension to help you master productivity
-- [Notion](https://www.notion.so/) - A fully-featured, robust productivity desktop and mobile application that includes task management, calendar functions, and lists
-- [Polya's Problem Solving Techniques](https://math.berkeley.edu/~gmelvin/polya.pdf) - A summary from UC Berkeley about the utilization of the mathemetician Polya's problem solving techniques
-- [Squirt Speed Reader](https://squirt.io/install.html) - A speed reader web app that can deploy on any article or text-dominated website to help you speed read
-- [Trello](https://trello.com/) - A great task management system (using a methodology called "Kanban," which uses literal cards for different tasks that need to be done in order to improve efficiency) for organizing your projects and completion percentages

 ## Test Driven Development